zxinxbb/apprentice-boot-camp-fundamentals-2/docs/_posts/0000-01-03-refactoring.md

 # Review

-* What did you extract?
 * Did you improve the code?
+-[+] What variables did you extract?
+  (live-code the suggestions…)

+Note:
+  Toggle between extended and mirrored with ‘⌘ F1’
+  Apply refactors as suggested

 ---